-Safety for all road users must remain of paramount importance.
-In financial terms, the average cost of a Road Traffic Accident is £90,4242, with the cost of a fatal accident being £2,130,922, but this is insignificant compared to the distress and grief suffered by the victims, their families and friends, so there are gains to be made by reducing accidents both in terms of costs to society and minimising disruption on the road network.
+Safety for all road users must remain of paramount importance, and the recognition that it is the responsibility of all road users to protect the more vulnerable road users will be important if we are to address our current safety issues.
+In financial terms, the average cost of a Road Traffic Accident is £90,424, with the cost of a fatal accident being £2,130,922, but this is insignificant compared to the distress and grief suffered by the victims, their families and friends, so there are gains to be made by reducing accidents both in terms of costs to society and minimising disruption on the road network.

 The geographical locations of where collisions occur and where those involved reside, shows that people living in deprived areas of South Yorkshire are more at risk of being injured on our roads.
 Analysis of all South Yorkshire casualty data suggests that 25.4% of casualties reside in the top 10% most deprived areas, as shown overleaf, with only 3.3% of casualties living in the top 10% least deprived areas.
-Many of the SCR's principals roads run through, or close to, areas of existing deprivation.
+Many of the SCR's principal roads run through, or close to, areas of existing deprivation.

-The SCR's Safety Road Partnership promotes the principles of the '3 Es' in relation to road safety solutions - namely Education of road users, Enforcement of legal principles affecting use of the highway and Engineering solutions to rectify the contributory failure of the highway asset.
+The SCR's Safety Road Partnership promotes the principles of the '3 Es' in relation to road safety solutions - namely 'Education' of road users, 'Enforcement' of legal principles affecting use of the highway and 'Engineering' solutions to rectify the contributory failure of the highway asset.
 When designing engineering interventions to tackle safety issues and promote safer travel the approach needs to reflect the needs of different groups and prioritise groups that are most at risk.